ssafonso/servicecare-v2/README.md

 ## DB
 ---

-The choosen DB for this project was postgres.
-Whenever you start the application, a pre-configurated sql script will populate the DB with some data in order to be able to test the aplication.
+The chosen DB for this project was postgres.
+Whenever you start the application, a pre-configured sql script will populate the DB with some data in order to be able to test the application.

-Currently, the DB has information regarding two trucks, beeing in 2 different locations for testing purposes.
+Currently, the DB has information regarding two trucks, being in 2 different locations for testing purposes.

 ![dbdata](https://github.com/ssafonso/servicecare-v2/blob/main/postgres/dbdata.PNG?raw=true "Optional Title")